Copyright © Sanjay B Dalal, oGoing. All rights reserved.

 Sanjay has over twenty years leadership experience at emerging technology companies in Silicon Valley, Orange County and established innovators in key positions of business development, product management and marketing.
 Sanjay has been instrumental in growing companies from $1 to $250 million+ in revenues.

-In his role as founder of India Business Network USA in 2009, Sanjay provided a platform for over 3,500 professionals to connect, collaborate & do business with Indian professionals worldwide and USA.
-He also launched Bharat Market, online shopping for India products in 2012.
+In his role as founder of India Business Network USA in 2009, Sanjay provided a platform for over 3,500 professionals to connect, collaborate & do business with Indian and American professionals.
+He also launched Bharat Market, online shopping for India products in 2012 on Amazon.

 As chief innovator of InnovationMain.com, Sanjay provided innovation consulting to emerging businesses.
 As Chief Marketer of Semdia, he provided Internet marketing services to various local businesses.

 At WebEx Communications, Inc., Sanjay, in his role as a product manager and product director, introduced two innovative web collaboration products, WebEx Training Center and WebEx Sales Center, that became market share leaders in their category generating millions of dollars in new business for WebEx (and providing the competitive edge in the marketplace).
 These software products are used by over 50 million people since launch.
 Sanjay and his team filed joint U.S. Patent for Hands-On Labs: "System and Method for Managing Remote Computer Labs" for the WebEx Training Center product.
 Sanjay, in his leadership role in strategic business development, led the first two mergers and acquisitions for WebEx, and participated in over 30 strategic partnerships with companies including Cisco, SAP, British Telecom, AT&T, Yahoo!, CoVisint, American Express, Salesforce.com and more.
 His white papers on E-Learning and Training were published by Chief Learning Office Magazine at: The Next Generation of Live Learning Product Rollouts: The Impact of Learning.
 He was interviewed by esteemed press journals and magazines including eWeek, InternetNews.com, Training Magazine, PC Journal and more.
 He was a regular speaker & evangelist for WebEx Products.
 Press Coverage: Sales Force Automation Sales Center Launch on PC World State of the E-Learning Market Training Center Top Solution eWeek Training into cash